stitchfix/pwwka/README.md

    Note that you must provide `@queue` in your job.  `QueueResqueJobHandler` doesn't support setting a custom queue at enqueue-time (PRs welcome :).

    Note that if you were using this library before version 0.12.0, your job would only be given the payload.
-This is why `PWWKA_QUEUE_EXTENDED_INFO` must be set.
+If you change your job to accept exatly three arguments, you will be given the payload, routing key, and message properties.
+If any of those arguments are optional, you will need to set `PWWKA_QUEUE_EXTENDED_INFO` to `"true"` to force pwwka to pass those along.
 Without it, your job only gets the payload to avoid breaking legacy consumers.
-You should always set this so you have access to the entire message.

 3. Profit!

 [resque]: https://github.com/resque/resque/tree/1-x-stable